ChrisBuilds/terminaltexteffects/docs/libguide.md

     in from alternating sides of the terminal.
     2. Columns will slide in, rather than rows.
     3. Change the gradient colors from the defaults.
-    4. Set the terminal dimensions manually rather than automatically detect.
+    4. Set the terminal width manually rather than automatically detect.
+Terminal heigth will be automatically detected as it has not been set.

 === "Output"
     ![t](./img/lib_demos/libguide_configuration_output.gif)